 The photo above shows most of the triangular “Pennant” that was the official flag of the Bureau of Lighthouses.
 It was created in the later years of the Light-House Establishment and continued to be used by the Bureau at its creation in 1910.
 This pennant was not routinely flown at light stations.
-Only the top rated keeper in the whole lighthouse district based on each year’s inspections got to fly the pennant at his/her station.
+Only the top rated keeper in each of the many lighthouse districts, based on each year’s inspections, got to fly the pennant at his/her station.
 This flag was always flown from the masts of both Lightships and Lighthouse Tenders.

 There are many excellent sources, especially books and websites, out there you should explore.
 Some of these are also mentioned on the first page of this Lighthouse section.
 Please consider joining the U. S. Lighthouse Society, and you will receive their excellent quarterly magazine the “Keeper’s Log.”
 You should also consider subscribing to the “Lighthouse Digest,” our nation’s premier magazine of lighthouse history and information.

 The following books and websites are a great trove of lighthouse history and information.

 - www.uslhs.com – website of the Lighthouse Society